-- “Full Certified” death certificate includes the medical portion of the death record.
+- “Long Certified” death record includes the medical portion of the record.

-- “Fact of Death Certified” death certificate does not include the medical portion of the death record.
+- “Short/Fact of Death Certified” death record does not include the medical portion of the record.

-Access to death records filed in the State Vital Records office of Oregon is restricted for 50 years after the date of the death to family members and their legal representatives, persons or organizations with a personal or property right, government agencies and persons licensed in Oregon under ORS 703.40.
+Access to death records is restricted for 50 years to immediate family members and their legal representatives, persons or organizations with a personal or property right, government agencies and individuals licensed in Oregon under ORS 703.430.

-- Staff from a funeral home that was in charge of final disposition arrangements.
+- Staff from a funeral home that was in charge of final arrangements

-- United States Department of Veteran Affairs, the Director Veterans’ Affairs or any county service officer may request and receive two (2) free copies of the certificate of death.
-These requests may also come from the funeral home in charge of the final disposition arrangements
+- U.S. Department of Veteran Affairs, the Director of Veteran Affairs, or any county service officer may request two free copies of the certificate of death

-- Any government agency which needs the record to conduct business: law enforcement agencies, Motor Vehicles, IRS, Social Security, etc.
+- Any government agency that needs the record to conduct business: law enforcement agencies, DMV, IRS, Social Security, etc.

 - Anyone with a personal or property right:

-- Any organization or business which is responsible for paying death benefits.
-(Insurance companies, employers, pension funds, etc.)
+- Any organization or business responsible for paying death benefits (insurance companies, employers, pension funds, etc.)

-- Creditors – businesses, credit companies who are owed money by the decedent.
+- Businesses or credit companies that are owed money by the decedent

-- Non-family member or business attempting to clear titles on properties or vehicles they own or have inherited.
-Normally the deceased person is a previous owner or was a co-owner of the property.
-(A person seeking to buy property where a deceased person may be on the title does not have a right to the death record.)
+- Non-family member or business trying to clear titles on properties or vehicles they own or have inherited.
+Normally the deceased person was a previous owner or co-owner of the property.
+A person who is looking to buy property where a deceased person is on the title does not have a right to the death record.

 - Firms locating heirs as part of their business in the distribution of unclaimed estates.
-Requests should be made on official letterhead of the firm and state the reason for needing the record.
+Requests should be made on official letterhead and state the reason for needing the record.

 - Oregon licensed private investigators.
 Investigators must provide enough information to identify a specific record.
-Records ordered by mail should include a photocopy of the investigator’s Oregon license.
+Records ordered by mail must include a copy of the investigator’s Oregon license.

-Certified copies for individuals who died in Oregon more than 6 months ago must be obtained from the Oregon Center for Health Statistics (Vital Records).
+Certified copies for individuals who died in Oregon six months ago or longer must be obtained from the Oregon Health Authority.